-In August’s first Travel Tip Tuesday post we are highlighting the airport security checkpoint and what you need to know to get through it fast!
 There are several tricks of the trade that travel pros use to make their airport security experience easier and quicker.
-In this article we share several TSA Tips designed to help you get through airport security faster!
+We reveal all in this article by sharing several TSA Tips designed to help you get through airport security faster!

 For the month of August we are focusing on Airport Travel Tips and Tricks.
 Yup, each Tuesday we will do a deep dive into some factor of airport life.
 Enjoy!
 By the way, you can read all of the preceding Travel Tip Tuesday’s here.